-- Outsiders by Design.
-Disrupting a market requires outside thinking.
-Our organization is built entirely by beauty industry outsiders, who come with fresh thinking, a focus on innovation, and a desire to drive continuous improvement. - Technology First.
 Our business model is centered on our in-house technology capabilities, with leading expertise in data science, machine learning, and computer vision.
 We operate a cutting-edge R&D and technology center in Tel Aviv that is fully integrated with our business operations in New York City.
-Our tech team is the largest team within our company today and comprises over 40% of our headcount.
+Our tech team is the largest team within our company today and comprises over 40% of our headcount as of December 31, 2023.
 Our investments in and focus on recruiting top technology talent is a key component of our strategy.
-We expect our technology roadmap will define the future of beauty. - Data Drives Our Business.
+We expect our technology roadmap will define the future of beauty.

+Data Drives Our Business

 We deploy our technology to better understand customers and anticipate their wants and needs.
 Our data moat drives all aspects of our business, including revenue, marketing, distribution, operations, and development of new products and brands.
 It creates a significant competitive advantage in acquiring users digitally, driving our high engagement and strong and improving repeat purchase rates.
 This data is also critical to training our collection of machine learning models which drive the user journey, across acquisition, purchase, and post purchase.
-We believe this data-driven approach is a key difference relative to industry incumbents, who are largely wholesale brands without data and technology advantages, and who heavily rely on retail partner platforms for consumer insights. - Superior Product Performance.
+We believe this data-driven approach is a key difference relative to industry incumbents, who are largely wholesale brands without data and technology advantages, and who heavily rely on retail partner platforms for consumer insights.

+Superior Product Performance

 Our data-centric strategy enables us to create and deliver superior products to our customers and build differentiated brands across the beauty and wellness space.
 From inception, we construct each brand by thoughtfully leveraging data and employing an exhaustive testing process with our global user base, to determine product-market fit and develop ingredients and formulations.
 We are committed to only launching a product when our user data shows there is a real consumer need and that our product quality gives us the ability to win.